-In addition to the 2013 Plan, we will also maintain the Amended and Restated 2011 Incentive Plan, or the "2011 Plan," the 2006 Long Term Incentive Plan, the Amended and Restated 1997 Long-Term Incentive Plan and the Andrew Corporation 2000 Management Incentive Program, which we refer to collectively herein as the "Prior Plans."
-Following the adoption of the 2013 Plan, we will not grant any future awards under the Prior Plans.
+In addition to the 2013 LTIP, we also maintain the 2011 Plan, the 2006 Long Term Incentive Plan, the Amended and Restated 1997 Long-Term Incentive Plan and the Andrew Corporation 2000 Management Incentive Program, which we refer to collectively herein as the "Prior Plans."
+We will not grant any future awards under the Prior Plans.
 Our Compensation Committee administers each of the Prior Plans.

-2011 Incentive Plan
+Amended and Restated 2011 Incentive Plan

 As described above, on January 14, 2011, our Board of Directors and stockholders adopted the 2011 Plan, which was further amended on February 19, 2013.
 The 2011 Plan authorized our Compensation Committee to grant to employees, officers, directors and consultants of our company and its affiliates options to purchase shares of the common stock, other stock-based awards and any other right or interest relating to stock or cash awards.
-As of June 30, 2013, 8,071,647 options and share units that could, at our option, be settled with 1,036,543 shares of common stock (assuming a per share price at the time of settlement of \$19.50, which is the midpoint of the range set forth on the cover page of this prospectus), in lieu of cash to settle \$20.2 million owed by us under outstanding share units, were outstanding under the 2011 Plan, and no other equity awards are outstanding under the 2011 Plan.
+As of March 31, 2014, 7,278,947 options and 417,516 share units were outstanding under the 2011 Plan.
+The share units could, at our option, be settled with 579,506 shares of common stock (assuming a per share price at the time of settlement of \$24.68, which was the closing price of our common stock on March 31, 2014), in lieu of cash to settle \$14.3 million owed by us under outstanding share units.
+No other equity awards are outstanding under the 2011 Plan.